eltiffster/ENGL508Notebook/Week 2/week2.md

 * In response to a fear of totalitarian regimes (both that fell/were emerging): emphasized flexibility, organic growth, modularity over/against political rigidity and restraint
 ..* Is anything ever really "organic" rather than socially determined?
 Significance of modularity?
-..* as part of "organic growth", old parts/capsules were supposed to be replaced by new ones ..* in response to (Western) criticism of disposability, ? emphasizes "replacement" or regeneration common in Eastern philosophies (31-2)
+..* as part of "organic growth", old parts/capsules were supposed to be replaced by new ones ..* in response to (Western) criticism of disposability, Kurokawa emphasizes "replacement" or regeneration common in Eastern philosophies (31-2)
 * Is spiritual, draws upon (Shinto?)
 Buddhist ideas of impermanence, regeneration ..* as a (materially-speaking) "new" Japan built over top of the old one while essentially keeping the same spirit ..* emphasis on interconnectedness